 • The size of the Dualtron X2 makes it less portable than other, smaller scooters.

 The high-performance brushless HUB (Direct Drive) delivers a consistent drive with a progressive response.
-Battery life is around 8 hours (depending on rider size, road conditions and riding style), with an estimated range of 93mph (more on that later).
+Battery life is around 8 hours (depending on rider size, road conditions and riding style), with an estimated range of 60-90 real world miles (more on that later).